 This article may contain affiliate links.
 Please see our affiliate disclaimer in the footer menu for more information.
 Thank you for your support!

-Bluehost is a popular web hosting provider that’s known for its security and affordability.
+Bluehost is a popular web hosting provider known for its affordability.
 WordPress is the most popular website builder available.
-And a few of the most popular places to get images for your site are Canva, Unsplash, Pexels, and Pixabay.
+And well-known places to get images for your site include Canva, Unsplash, Pexels, and Pixabay.

 Let’s take a brief look at using Bluehost and WordPress.
-I’ll also let you know my favorite place to get pictures to put on my site.
+I’ll also tell you my favorite place to get pictures for my site.

 Helpful Resources to Create Your Proofreading Website